Victor-Guerrero-Devs/programming-books/php-and-mySQL/00-Preface.md

 - will be able to do 90% of what you want
 - nevertheless, must put the fundamentals to use
 - the more advanced techniques/concepts are more for making your code more efficient/faster/easier to maintain
+- for now, only focus on making things that work
+- reformatting comes much, much later when you have experience

 ## Resist the Temptation to Skip Ahead